 Bas Smets has a background in landscape architecture, civil engineering and architecture.
 He founded his office in Brussels in 2007 and has since constructed projects in more than 12 countries with his team of 17 architects and landscape architects.
 Starting from a precise reading of the existing land, his projects reveal a landscape, visible but yet unseen.
 These projects vary in scale from territorial visions to infrastructural landscapes, from large parks to private gardens, from city centres to film sets.

-His realised projects include the 10 hectare park of Thurn & Taxis in Brussels, the park of the Estonian National Museum in Tartu, the Himara Waterfront in Albania, the landscape along the new motorway between the ports of Antwerp and Zeebruges, the rooftop garden of the PMQ Design Centre in Hong Kong, the Sunken Garden in London, and the memorial for the victims of the attacks in Brussels of 22/3, the Sunken Garden and the Mandrake hotel both located in London.
+His realised projects include the 10-hectare park of Thurn & Taxis in Brussels, the Himara Waterfront in Albania, the landscape along the new motorway between the ports of Antwerp and Zeebruges, the memorial for the victims of the terror attacks in Brussels of 22/3, the Sunken Garden and the Mandrake hotel both located in London.

 Each of these projects is considered as part of an encompassing research into the possible roles of landscape projects in a changing climate.
 The aim is to invent ‘augmented landscapes’, by using the logics of nature.
 These augmented landscapes create a more resilient environment while producing exciting atmospheres for their visitors and inhabitants.